jmcerrejon/frodown/README.md

 python main.py
 ```

-Clicking on **[Save]** will save it to the same directory with the title 'slugged' with the extension '.md'.
+Clicking on **[Save]** will save it to the same directory with the title 'slugged' and the extension '.md'.

 If you want to use the AI to suggest tags, install [Ollama](https://github.com/ollama/ollama) and run the following command: